SMSLink-ro/Example-for-receiving-SMS-delivery-report-using-PHP/README.md

 # Example for receiving SMS delivery report using PHP & SMS Gateway (HTTP), SMS Gateway (SOAP), SMS Gateway (JSON) or SMS Gateway (BULK)

 This is an example for receiving SMS delivery report using [SMSLink.ro](https://www.smslink.ro) API, called [SMS Gateway](https://www.smslink.ro/sms-gateway.html).
-This example applies to all SMS Gateway methods, such as SMS Gateway (HTTP), SMS Gateway (SOAP), SMS Gateway (JSON) or SMS Gateway (BULK)
+This example applies to all SMS Gateway APIs, such as SMS Gateway (HTTP), SMS Gateway (SOAP), SMS Gateway (JSON) or SMS Gateway (BULK)

 SMSLink.ro allows you to send SMS to all mobile networks in Romania and also to more than 168 countries and more than 1000 mobile operators worldwide.